awsdocs/amazon-redshift-developer-guide/doc_source/federated-limitations.md

 + Federated queries to RDS MySQL or Aurora MySQL support transaction isolation at the READ COMMITTED level\.
 + If not specified, Amazon Redshift connects to RDS MySQL or Aurora MySQL on port 3306\.
 Confirm the MySQL port number before creating an external schema for MySQL\.
 + When fetching TIMESTAMP and DATE data types from MySQL, zero values are treated as NULL\.
++ If an Aurora database reader endpoint is used, an "invalid snapshot" error can occur\.
+This can be avoided by one of the following methods:
+  + Use a specific Aurora instance endpoint \(instead of using the Aurora cluster endpoint\)\.
+This method uses REPEATABLE READ transaction isolation for the results from the PostgreSQL database\.
+  + Use an Aurora reader endpoint and set `pg_federation_repeatable_read` to false for the session\.
+This method uses READ COMMITTED transaction isolation for the results from the PostgreSQL database\.
+For more information about Aurora reader endpoints, see [Types of Aurora endpoints](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Overview.Endpoints.html#Aurora.Overview.Endpoints.Types) in the *Amazon Aurora User Guide*\.
+For information about `pg_federation_repeatable_read`, see [pg\_federation\_repeatable\_read](r_pg_federation_repeatable_read.md)\.

 The following are considerations for transactions when working with federated queries to PostgreSQL databases:
 + If a query consists of federated tables, the leader node starts a READ ONLY REPEATABLE READ transaction on the remote database\.
 This transaction remains for the duration of the Amazon Redshift transaction\.